birjunakrani/MovieAPI/README.md

 * I have used an instance of **SQL server** database, the connection string can be found in `launchsettings.json` file.

-* I have also seeded initial data through _Database Seeding method_ for easy testing.
+* I have also seeded initial data through _Database Seeding method_  and used _Swagger_ (go to localhost:xxxx/swagger/index.html)for API documentation for ease of testing.

 ## Things to bear in mind while testing
 * If you are **Creating/Adding** data to some of the entities, you need to be mindful of relationship.